 - We can start private lessons with the goal of moving your student into a group class.

-- Fortunately, I have training in self-defense and I can stop the attack/behavior from getting out of control.
+- Fortunately, Elizabeth Chacon has training in self-defense and can stop the attack/behavior from getting out of control.

-- I will teach calming techniques for the student to use when I see the frustration build up before the aggressive behavior starts.
+- Students will learn calming techniques to use when frustration starts to build up and before the aggressive behavior starts.

-- If you are concerned that the aggression is too much for me, I will consult with other self-defense instructors to come up with a plan for your student.
+- If you are concerned that the aggression is too much for me, it’s possible for Elizabeth to consult with other self-defense instructors to come up with a plan for your student.

-- Second, I can't change the world to make everyone feel safe.
-But, I can create a safe environment in my dance class.
-Everyone needs a place to feel safe, a teacher who is only supportive, a place where they don't have to worry about getting in trouble and being removed from something they enjoy.
+- Second, we can't change the world to make everyone feel safe.
+But, we can create a safe environment in a dance class.
+Simply put, everyone needs a place to feel safe, a teacher who is supportive, and an activity they enjoy without fear of being removed.

-- Third, I don't believe removing a child for unwanted behavior solves the problem.
-I believe a student can learn to calm him or herself and that students need to know someone in this world will NOT allow aggression.
-But, the same someone recognizes a student needs to learn how to calm down in the middle of the aggression, meltdown, crisis.
-If you are upset and someone teaches you how to calm down, your body and the deepest part of the brain will remember that for future use.
+- As an instructor, Elizabeth recognizes when a student needs to learn how to calm down in the middle of the aggression, meltdown, or crisis.
+(If you were upset and someone taught you how to calm down, the memory of that physical experience was stored in the deepest part of the brain for future use.)